AngelaCox/UX-Portfolio/_projects/myob/documentation-audit.md

 Working with the project, QA and business analyst teams, I scoped and analysed requirements, and performed content audits ready to implement an information architecture redesign and update the documentation tools (This is my current project).

 The existing help centres are created in Framemaker, compiled via WebWorks and copied to servers that host the information.
 This is an expensive, reasonably high-risk and insecure method.
 It's also incredibly slow- to copy one help centre from the output folder to the server normally takes around an hour.
-Changes need to be bundled together, as it is inefficient to spend 3 hours copying for one change.
+Changes need to be bundled together, as it is inefficient to spend three hours copying for one change.
 So often issues and bugs remain live after they are identified as they cannot be fixed in real time.

-# Audit process
+## Audit process
 The first step is user surveys; internal and external.
 The survey scope was based on the following three points;

 * How usable and findable do you find information?